 They call the South Georgia Islands the ‘Serengeti of Africa.’
 Where else could you encounter a colony of 30,000 King Penguins, elephant seals and fur seals who look at you sleepily and wonder why you are staring at them?
 Orca, humpback and minke whales all cruise the depths of the ocean searching for their next meal.
 A variety of birds that you may not see anywhere else in the world.

 Travel to Antarctica and the region is only available during the months of November and March.
 Departures can either be from Ushuaia or Montevideo depending on your cruise company.

-We believe Antarctica is one of the top places to go in 2019.
+We believe Antarctica is one of the top places to travel to.

 Author: Megan Starr

 Yerevan, Armenia is one of the best places to visit in Armenia, and easily one of the top destinations to travel to.

 The Armenian capital city is coming off of a massive, peaceful revolution that completely changed their government and the country is trying to put its treacherous past behind it for a brighter future.
 What makes Yerevan so special is the people that live there.
 The locals are friendly, calm, and always up for a good cup of coffee or tea.
 Or wine.